menu

 One downside of living in Antelope, however, is that residents on average have to contend with a long commute, spending on average 31.32 minutes every day commuting to work.

-The population of Antelope overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Antelope, 21.56% have at least a bachelor's degree.
+The education level of Antelope citizens is a little higher than the average for US cities and towns: 21.56% of adults in Antelope have at least a bachelor's degree.

 Antelope is an extremely ethnically-diverse town.
 The people who call Antelope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Antelope residents report their race to be White, followed by Asian.
 Antelope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.57% of the town’s residents.
 Important ancestries of people in Antelope include Ukrainian, English, German, Irish, and Italian.